AhmetEnesKCC/react-new/README.md

   - Added logo

 - 0.1.8

   - Added 2 new options

     - bootstrap

     - font awesome 5

 ---

+# Important

+## If you installed react-new-app with yarn you must yarn directory to environment variables and path.

 Author : AhmetEnesKCC